 - 30-, 25-, 20- and 15-year terms are all available with fixed rates.

 - VA Streamline Refinance with a reduced funding fee and flexible documentation requirements – available for veterans currently in VA loans.

 - VA loans are governed by the U.S. Department of Veterans Affairs.

 - Pay your mortgage off at any time without pre-payment penalties.

-To get a VA home loan, you must be:
+To qualify for a VA home loan, you must be:

 - A current member of the U.S. armed forces